-- Cannabis is legal in Canada for personal use by adults aged 19 and older in all provinces with the exception of Quebec (age 21) and Alberta (age 18) - The maximum a person is allowed to possess is 5 g of dried cannabis which is equal to 150 g or fresh cannabis - 15 g of edible product, 70 g of liquid product and 1 seed are the personal limits - Other restrictions vary by province as to where it can be grown, how many plants are allowed per household, and where it can be consumed - Some provinces allow consumption (smoking) cannabis anywhere tobacco is allowed with exception of places in proximity to children, while others do not allow public consumption at all.
-(Man., N.B., Nfdl./Lab., PEI., Que., Sask., Yukon.) - Where cannabis can be legally sold varies by province (private and/or government run stores) - It is a criminal offense to sell or give cannabis or any cannabis product to anyone who is underage - Penalties range from tickets being issued for illegal possession in small amounts, to a maximum of 14 years in jail for other more serious offenses. - A minor found in possession of cannabis is usually not charged - It is illegal to cross international borders with any form of cannabis including CBD - In most countries cannabis is illegal and the criminal penalties are harsh - It is illegal to drive a motor vehicle while impaired by cannabis - Motor vehicles include not only cars and trucks, but boats, ATVs, e-bikes, motorscooters, farm equipment, snowmobiles, and golf carts - The penalties for cannabis impaired driving are the same as those for alcohol - Police service personnel have the right to stop anyone who is suspected of driving while impaired, administer a sobriety test, and to test saliva for levels of cannabis
+- The maximum a person is allowed to possess is 5 g of dried cannabis which is equal to 150 g or fresh cannabis - 15 g of edible product, 70 g of liquid product and 1 seed are the personal limits - Other restrictions vary by province as to where it can be grown, how many plants are allowed per household, and where it can be consumed - Some provinces allow consumption (smoking) cannabis anywhere tobacco is allowed with exception of places in proximity to children, while others do not allow public consumption at all.
+(Man., N.B., Nfdl./Lab., PEI., Que., Sask., Yukon.) - Where cannabis can be legally sold varies by province (private and/or government run stores) - It is a criminal offence to sell or give cannabis or any cannabis product to anyone who is underage - Penalties range from tickets being issued for illegal possession in small amounts, to a maximum of 14 years in jail for other more serious offences. - A minor found in possession of cannabis is usually not charged - It is illegal to cross international borders with any form of cannabis including CBD - In most countries cannabis is illegal and the criminal penalties are harsh - It is illegal to drive a motor vehicle while impaired by cannabis - Motor vehicles include not only cars and trucks, but boats, ATVs, e-bikes, motorscooters, farm equipment, snowmobiles, and golf carts - The penalties for cannabis impaired driving are the same as those for alcohol - Police service personnel have the right to stop anyone who is suspected of driving while impaired, administer a sobriety test, and to test saliva for levels of cannabis